 Just because you've been charged with a sex offense in Larimer County doesn't mean you're guilty.
 Securing capable representation is a crucial step in your defense to these serious charges.
 Perhaps the contact was an accident, there was consent, or allegations are motivated by regret or revenge.
 Nonetheless, contact our office for a free, confidential consultation.
 An experienced sex crimes attorney will thoroughly look over your case and recommend next steps in your defense.
 With competitive fees and flexible payment plans, a strategic attorney on your side is attainable.

 If you or someone you know is being accused of unlawful sexual contact in Larimer County, be smart.
-Contact the determined criminal lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined criminal lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.

 Photo by Nik Shuliahin